danchoi/vmail/README.markdown

 and show the message content in the bottom pane.

 To full-screen the message, press SPACE when the cursor is in the message window.
+You can also use the standard vim key sequence `C-w C-o`.
 To go back to the split view, press ENTER.

 You can full-screen the list window by pressing SPACE while the cursor is in it.
+You can also use the standard vim key sequence `C-w C-o`.

 In the split view, you can jump between the two panes by just pressing ENTER from either window.
+You can also use the standard vim key sequence `C-w C-w`.

 You can also use `<C-p>` and `<C-n>` from either window to show the previous or next message.